hpc2n/linux-command-line-101/docs/patterns.md

 - **|** This wildcard makes a logical OR relationship between wildcards.
 You can thus search something or something else.
 You may need to add a '\' before this command to avoid the shell thinking you want a pipe.
 - **[^]** This is the equivalent of [!] in standard wildcards, i.e. it is a logical “not” and will match anything not listed within the square brackets.

+!!! note "Advanced example"

+    This command searches the file `myfile` for lines starting with an “s” and ending with an “n”, and prints them to the standard output.

+    ```bash
+    $ cat myfile | grep '^s.*n$'
+    ```

+    Remember to not include the first `$` if you copy the command!
+It is the prompt!

 !!! note "Keypoints"

     - Finding files with specific patterns in their names or content can be done with ``grep`` and ``find``